 Some brokers offer other financial services such as checking accounts and credit cards.

-Although promotions could make one sway toward a particular online broker, it’s important to take a look at the bigger picture.
+Although promotions could make one sway toward a particular brokerage account, it's important to take a look at the bigger picture.
 The benefits of a big promotional offer may be completely offset by higher commissions and fees.

 Range of Asset Classes